adelsaleh/adelsaleh.github.io/about.md

 ![Alt text](/images/me.png){: .callout}

 Hi!
 I am research and teaching assistant at the [American University of Beirut](http://www.aub.edu.lb/).
-I am doing research in Computational Geometry and Graph Theory.
+My work focuses on Computational Geometry and Graph Theory.

-I graduated recently with a master degree in computer science from [Ecole Polytechnique](https://www.polytechnique.edu/).I did my master research internship at [LIP6](https://www.lip6.fr/recherche/team.php?acronyme=RO).
+I graduated recently with a master degree in computer science from [Ecole Polytechnique](https://www.polytechnique.edu/).
+I did my master research internship at [LIP6](https://www.lip6.fr/recherche/team.php?acronyme=RO).

 Previously, I was a USAID Scholar at the [American University of Beirut](http://www.aub.edu.lb/) where I graduated with a Bachelor of Science in Computer Science and a Minor in Computational Science in 2017.

 My research interests include:
 * Discrete & Computational Geometry